RhymeForge ยท Word page

 Words that rhyme with People

 For lyric work, people behaves as a household-word.
 Sound-wise: two-syllable, vowel on the centred /ษ›/, finally it spills out through a liquid consonant.
 It's a word everyone uses โ€” which is what makes it powerful in a lyric.
 Songwriters reach for it as a household-word.
-The strict-rhyme column is bare, nothing lands in the family-rhyme column, and the assonance options multiply into the thousands.
+Perfect rhymes hand you a small starter set, nothing lands in the family-rhyme column, and the assonance options multiply into the thousands.
 The interior life of any lyric on this word is going to be the assonance list.

 Open people in RhymeForge โ†’